Take the Scenic Detour 🛣

 The primary way to explore the castle’s interior is through a guided tour with a guide in medieval costume.
 Tours are usually in German, but you can also get a tour in English or French if you request it ahead of time with the staff.
 You’ll learn about the history of the castle, its construction, and legends surrounding its inhabitants.You can also explore the castle on your own.

-Going inside the castle is definitely worth it to see the interior, check out the beautiful views, look at the gardens from above, and see the exhibits and tunnels.
-The tour lasts between 45 minutes and an hour which is about how long it took us to go through everything on our own.
+Going inside the castle is definitely worth it to see the interior and the furnishings, check out the beautiful views, look at the gardens from above, and see the exhibits and tunnels.
+The tour lasts between 45 minutes and an hour which is about how long it took us to go through everything on our own sort of trailing behind a German tour group.

 Food at Berwartstein Castle

-Offerings include soups, and regional specialties like liver dumplings and saumagen, but flammküchen is their specialty.
+Offerings include soups, and regional Palatine specialties like liver dumplings and saumagen (stuffed pork stomach), but flammküchen is their specialty.

 Flammküchen is a very thin and crispy flatbread with toppings.
 The traditional version has bacon, onions, and cream, but other options included a variety of cheeses, olives, peppers, smoked salmon, and more.